Design and execution of the pharmaceutical research team of tomorrow

 There are unprecedented opportunities for new medicines.
 Science has advanced rapidly, with expanded knowledge of pathological processes at the molecular level, from single gene causes to complex networks.
 The number of promising drug targets is expanding quickly, and elegant in vitro assay systems are able to identify lead compounds, and remarkable mouse models able to show a compelling proof of principle a new drug’s mechanism of action, safety and efficacy.

-The new research- and education-focused School of Pharmacy and Pharmaceutical Sciences is being built from the ground up to address these challenges.
+The research- and education-focused School of Pharmacy and Pharmaceutical Sciences has been built from the ground up to address these challenges.

-The school will focus on the most important problems facing drug development and therapy delivery, while also seizing emerging opportunities in science, new business models and new regulatory models.
+The school focuses on the most important problems facing drug development and therapy delivery, while also seizing emerging opportunities in science, new business models and new regulatory models.

-The school will develop better drugs faster and cheaper, ensuring that therapies are more accessible to the broadest populations.
-Emerging opportunities that the school will focus on include:
+The school is developing better drugs faster and cheaper, ensuring that therapies are more accessible to the broadest populations.
+Emerging opportunities that the school focuses on include:

 - Approaches to de-risking of new drugs through testing in mouse avatars of human disease, robust pre-clinical studies and independent validations of key assays.
 De-risking leads to more efficient and less expensive drug development.